duhanov/debug_telegram_notifier/README.md

 # debug-telegram-notifier

-Small package to forward application errors to a Telegram debug bot.
+Package for Django (and any Python project using `logging`) that forwards **ERROR**-level log records to a dedicated Telegram debug bot.

-## Django setup

 1. Install package (already configured in this repo via editable dependency):